simonmg85/lokalpam_dev/wp-content/plugins/optinmonster/readme.txt

 = I downloaded this plugin but don't have an OptinMonster account.
 How can I get one? =

-You can sign up for an OptinMonster account by <a href="https://optinmonster.com/pricing/" rel="friend" title="OptinMonster Plans and Pricing">visiting our Pricing page</a> and choosing the account that best suits your needs.
+You can sign up for an OptinMonster account by <a href="https://optinmonster.com/wp/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend" title="Click here to learn more about OptinMonster">visiting our overview page</a> and following the instructions on the screen.

 == Screenshots ==

+1. The OptinMonster WordPress popup plugin allows you to control how and where your popups load on your website.
+2. Create and customize your popups with our drag-and-drop popup builder.
+3. Manage your popups and other campaigns from the OptinMonster dashboard.
+4. Get detailed analytics on how each popup and split test is converting.

 == Notes ==

 OptinMonster is the <a href="https://optinmonster.com" rel="friend" title="OptinMonster">best WordPress lead generation and WordPress popup plugin solution</a> on the market.
-No other WordPress popup plugin or WordPress optin form solution compares to OptinMonster and features it offers.
+No other WordPress popup plugin or WordPress optin form solution compares to OptinMonster and the features it offers.

 = Testimonial =